Decatur Criminal Law Attorney

 While it is the duty of the state to prosecute, it is the duty of criminal law attorneys to defend the personal rights, liberty, and future of those accused under criminal law.

-If you are accused or arrested in Atlanta for any criminal, traffic, or juvenile offense, the only advocate who can help you navigate your situation is a qualified criminal law attorney.
+If you are accused or arrested in Decatur for any criminal, traffic, or juvenile offense, the only advocate who can help you navigate your situation is a qualified criminal law attorney.

 As a former DeKalb County Public Defender, and recognized as a leading criminal law attorney in Georgia by Super Lawyers, a nationwide legal rating organization, Jim Michael is a criminal law lawyer possessing the critical skills and knowledge needed to successfully defend his clients over a broad range of criminal practice areas.

-Highly regarded among criminal law attorneys in the metro Atlanta area, Mr. Michael assists clients understand criminal or other charges they are facing in Georgia, including the following:
+Highly regarded among criminal law attorneys in the metro Decatur area, Mr. Michael assists clients understand criminal or other charges they are facing in Georgia, including the following:

 Felony and misdemeanor crimes: Felony offenses are serious crimes resulting in harsh fines and imprisonment and can be prosecuted under state or federal law.
 The severity of a crime in Georgia often predicates whether the offense is considered a felony or a misdemeanor.
 An initial arrest for driving under the influence (DUI) is considered a misdemeanor, but repeat DUI offenders may be charged with a felony.